 It happens if you use less energy than you’ve paid for – so for instance, if your DIrect Debit amount is more than the total cost of your energy.

 A positive balance is actually quite handy – as it can help to cover the cost of the extra energy you’ll likely use (above your normal Direct Debit amount) over winter.
-And don’t forget, as an OVO member, you’ll also get 3-5% Interest Rewards on any positive balance.

 If you’re not yet with OVO, switch today to start reaping those rewards.